Croatia opens work on EU-funded bridge opposed by Bosnia

-STON, Croatia (AP) — Construction is starting in Croatia on a bridge that the European Union is financing but has been strongly opposed by neighboring Bosnia.
+STON, Croatia (AP) — Construction formally started Monday in Croatia on an important bridge that the European Union is financing but has been strongly opposed by neighboring Bosnia.

-The Peljesac Bridge in southern Croatia is designed to connect two swaths of Adriatic Sea coastline and passes over a small stretch of Bosnia’s territory.
+The Peljesac Bridge in southern Croatia is designed to connect two swaths of Adriatic Sea coastline and circumvents a small stretch of Bosnia’s territory.

-Croatia awarded the construction contract to a Chinese consortium, the state Road and Bridge Corporation, despite protests from Austrian and Italian-Turkish bidders that it violated EU regulations.
+The bridge is crucial for Croatia because it connects the European Union country’s two main tourist attractions — the medieval walled town of Dubrovnik and the main port of Split — with the rest of the coastline.
+Currently, tourists wishing to drive to or from Dubrovnik have to pass through some 20 kilometers (15 miles) of Bosnia’s coast, including two border checkpoints.

-The project is expected to cost 540 million euros, with the EU funding 85 percent.
+Croatia awarded the construction contract to a Chinese consortium, the state-owned Road and Bridge Corporation, despite protests from Austrian and Italian-Turkish bidders that it violated EU regulations.

 Most Read Business Stories